01 of 10

 - Hot glue the rows of garland to one another, allowing time to dry before moving on

 When the garland-wrapping session is done, flip over the cage.
 To help it retain its shape and fullness, stuff the cavity of the tree with lightweight packing material like bubble wrap.
 Don't close up the hole at the bottom of the tree yet.Continue to 7 of 10 below.

 Decorate the tree with whatever you want: it's your tree, which means it's time to show off your individual style and creativity.
 If your tomato cage holiday tree will be displayed outdoors on a front porch, patio, or at an entryway, make sure you choose weatherproof decor and shatterproof ornaments.
 Here, a strand of silver beads that came on a spool are carefully applied from the top of the tree on down.Continue to 8 of 10 below.

 Step Back and Check for Even Distribution

-If you plan on keeping your tomato cage tree as it is and not disassembling it after the holidays, you might want to hot-glue the ornaments or beads onto it.
+If you plan to keep your tomato cage tree as it is and not disassemble it after the holidays, you might want to hot-glue the ornaments or beads onto it.
 You can also attach ornaments and picks with thin wire wrapped on part of the frame.
 Walk around the tree to make sure it's evenly decorated.Continue to 9 of 10 below.

 09 of 10